 Here’s the most popular question I get asked via email and everywhere I speak.
 It has to do with figuring out the difference between staying healthy and body image obsession.
 If you’re wondering where the line is, read this!

 I feel like I need to stay healthy–exercising and eating right–because that’s the right thing to do for my body.
 But, I’ll admit, sometimes I know, deep down, that I really want to eat healthy and workout because it will help me stay thin.
 I’m afraid of gaining weight and my motivator to count calories and take jogs is more truly my fear of gaining weight rather than any desire to stay healthy.
 Because of this, I can slip into becoming obsessed with my body image.
 I stress over missing a workout or eating too much dessert.
-I think about my body too much.
-I measure and track and stare in the mirror looking for changes I may have missed.
-I know I don’t have an eating disorder.
-I eat, and eat plenty.
+I think about my body too much and measure, track, and stare in the mirror looking for changes I may have missed.
+An eating disorder?
+I know I don’t have one of those.
+Oh yes, I eat, and eat plenty.
 But, sometimes I do wonder if I think about food too much.

 Where’s the line?
 How do I legitimately focus on keeping my body healthy without crossing the line into body image obsession?
 Thanks for your help.